Getting Started

 npm install @supabase/supabase-js

 And finally, save the environment variables in a .env.local file.
-All we need are the Project URL and the key that you copied earlier.
+Use the Project URL and the key that you copied earlier.

 1